Family Health Boards & Commissions

 Commission on Perinatal Care and Prevention of Infant Mortality

 The Commission on Perinatal Care and Prevention of Infant Mortality is authorized by R.S.
-40:2018 and is responsible for researching and reviewing all state laws, regulations, guidelines, policies, and procedures that impact perinatal care and, where appropriate, making recommendations to the legislature and secretary of the Department of Health and Hospitals.
+40:2018 and is responsible for researching and reviewing all state laws, regulations, guidelines, policies, and procedures that impact perinatal care and, where appropriate, making recommendations to the legislature and the secretary of the Department of Health and Hospitals.
 In addition, the commission is responsible for providing a plan that the state can adopt to reduce the number of teenage pregnancies, sick infants, and infant mortalities.

 Commission on Perinatal Care and Prevention of Infant Mortality Vacancies- Click the links below to apply